Picture of Mia Hill

 As the weather warms up and springtime approaches, many bunny owners may start to notice a flurry of fur.

-Rabbit shedding, also known as molting, is a natural process in which rabbits shed their old fur to make way for new growth.
-Depending on the breed of the rabbit and other factors such as age and diet, shedding can last anywhere from a few weeks to several months.
+Rabbit shedding, also known as molting, is a natural process in which a rabbit sheds its old fur to make way for new growth.
+Rabbit sheds typically occur twice a year to adapt to seasonal temperature changes.
+Depending on the breed of the rabbit and other factors, such as age and diet, shedding can last anywhere from a few weeks to several months.

 During this time, it’s important to keep your furry friend’s living space clean and brush them regularly to help remove any loose fur.